View Cart Clear Cart

 Figure 3: Using an Add/Drop CWDM Module

 Generally, a CWDM network takes two forms.
 A point-to-point system connects two locations, muxing and demuxing multiple signals on a single fiber (See Figure 4).
-A loop or multi-point system connects multiple locations, typically using Add/Drop modules
+A loop or multi-point system connects multiple locations, typically using Add/Drop modules (See Figure 5).

-Point to Point
+Point to Point Multiplexer Network

-Figure 4: Point-to-point Multiplexer Network
+Figure 4: Point to Point Multiplexer Network

-(See Figure 6), Fiberdyne CWDM GBICs (Gigabit Interface Converters) are added to existing Ethernet switch equipment.
+Using Fiberdyne equipment, you can use two implementations.
+In one approach (See Figure 6), Fiberdyne CWDM GBICs (Gigabit Interface Converters) are added to existing Ethernet switch equipment.
 The GBIC outputs feed Fiberdyne, CWDM modules.
 The other approach (see Figure 7) adds the Fiberdyne 3001 CWDM Optical Multiplexer System to the existing outputs of existing Ethernet switch equipment.

-Multiplexing with Fiberdyne CWDM GBICS and CWDM Modules
+Multiplexing with Fiberdyne CWDM GBICs and CWDM Modules

 Figure 6: Multiplexing with Fiberdyne CWDM GBICs and CWDM Modules

-Multiplexing with Fiberdyne 3001 CWDM Optical Mux System Modules
+Multiplexing with Fiberdyne Optical Mux System